Fraud Summary

 • Use updated anti-virus software.

-• Change your passwords on a regular basis, as a good practice to help prevent unauthorized access.
+• Change your passwords regularly, as a good practice to help prevent unauthorized access.

 • Download free software only from websites you know and trust.